 This section of the MOA addresses the procedures designed to help members of the public aggrieved by the actions of MPD officers lodge complaints concerning officer conduct.
-It relates to MPD's role in facilitating the filing of such complaints and also to MPD's responsibility to coordinate with the Office of Police Complaints ("OPC") to ensure that the respective roles and responsibilities of MPD and OPC are clearly defined and that the agencies are working properly together.
+It relates to MPD's role in facilitating the filing of such complaints and also to MPD's responsibility to coordinate with OPC to ensure that the respective roles and responsibilities of MPD and OPC are clearly defined and that the agencies are working properly together.